-The information gathering changed in Cycles Eight-Twelve (2000).
+The information gathering changed in Cycles Eight-Fourteen (2000-02).
 Two quantitative surveys of "counting questionnaires" were developed with Dr. John O'Neil from the University of Manitoba.
 These quantitative surveys were derived using the qualitative results from Cycles 1-7.
 The impact hypotheses outlined in Section 4.4 effectively demonstrate how the qualitative results informed the process of quantitative survey question generation.
 The potential impacts of change in the community, as outlined by project participants during qualitative result evaluations, were used to guide the formulation of the quantitative survey questions (particularly the final impact hypotheses as bolded in Section 4.4).
 The community researchers used this questionnaire to gather specific quantitative information from the community about all of the indicators defined during the 1996 pilot project.

-This questionnaire was conducted in April 2000 and again in September 2000.
+This questionnaire (Community Health Survey) was conducted in April 2000, September 2000, January 2001 and January 2002.
 The questionnaire was administered to all community members 10 years old and over.
 Because of issues related to literacy in the community and the relative unfamiliarity of community members with this kind of tool for information gathering, the community researchers visited each community member and filled out the questionnaire with them.

-Following the completion of the home-visits, the community researchers entered the information in a database.
+Following the completion of the home-visits, the community researchers entered the information in an Excel database.
 The database had already been developed with the guidance of Dr. John O'Neil and technical assistance from Tamarack Computers.
 This database allowed the community researchers to answer questions about the community and the indicators using independent variables such as age, gender, employment status, and overall health rating.